TPZF/ngEO-LWS/README.md

 |*Stoping server*  | `npm run stop-windows` | `npm run stop-windows-dev`  |                   |
 |*Test with Coverage*|         |                     |`npm run coverage-windows` |

-Open in your favourite browser `localhost:3000`, you should see the ngeo project as the ngeo client is also integrated into the project
+Open in your favourite browser `http://localhost:3000` or `https://localhost:3001`, you should see the ngeo project as the ngeo client is also integrated into the project

 >For other OS, please adapt the script